 Learn how to draw a great looking Piano with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Piano.
+By following the simple steps, you too can easily draw a perfect Piano.

 The piano or pianoforte is a musical instrument played by striking keys with your fingers.
 Many people do not realize that the piano is actually a string instrument, like the guitar or violin.